michan94/michan94/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my portfolio
-- 👀 I'm actively looking for opportunities in hockey and analytics
+- 👀 I'm actively seeking opportunities in hockey and analytics
 - 🌱 I’m currently learning Data Analysis with Python
 - 📫 How to reach me: @michan94